heptarch/heptarch.github.io/drafts/quine.md

 $$

 which states that if I can turn a later value into a current value, I can produce a value now.

-This tells us that a special sort of self-referential process is possible called *guarded recursion*; this prevents runaway self-reference by enforcing that a unit of computation is performed per step, so the recursion is *productive*.
-So, far from a mere fact, Löb is a beautiful architectural way of ensuring the (productive) safety of self-referential definitions in programming languages like `Agda`, `Coq` and `Idris`.
+This tells us that a special sort of self-referential process is possible called *guarded recursion*; this prevents runaway self-reference by enforcing that a unit of computation is performed per step, so the recursion is *productive*, i.e. it produces something.
+So, far from being a mere fact about formal systems, Löb is a beautiful structural fix ensuring the (productive) safety of self-referential definitions.
+It guards against the coming of the antiquine in languages like `Agda`, `Coq` and `Idris`.

 ## Conclusion